UMAprotocol/UMIPs/UMIPs/umip-157.md

 #### Finding the Closing Balance for e

 Step through all events between the last validated bundle's end block and `e` (e.g. all `e`'s with blocks >= the `bundleEndBlock` for the chain `e.chainId` in the preceding validated bundle and <= `e.block`).
-For each deposit, add the `e.amount` to the opening balance, and for each refund or fill, subtract `e.amount` from the opening balance.
+For each bridging event, compute the total incentive fee following this [algorithm](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e).

+We now need to [break down](#breaking-down-the-incentive-fee) the total incentive fee into the LP Fee and Balancing Fee component parts.
+For each of these events preceding the target event `e`, add to the running balance the `e.amount - BalancingFee`.
+This means that running balances should only count the LP fee plus the event inflow/outflow minus Balancing fees.

 ##### Handling running balance bounds
 If at any point in time, the running balance exceeds the [threshold upper or lower running balance](#selecting-running-balance-bounds-for-bridging-event), then reset the running balance count to the "target lower" or "target upper".
 The running balance for computing the incentive fee for `e` is computed as if the running balance at the time of the event `e` was added to `e.amount`.
 The next bridge event `e_{i+1}` just will use the target running balance instead of the opening balance `+ e.amount`.